 War Grave 2.0

-Helping Australian and US Army reaching new heights
+Helping the Australian Army and US Army reach new heights

-The introduction of LIDAR technology removed a significant impediment to locating human remains in Papua New Guinea, transforming battlefield analysis for army and giving UWC-A researchers access to new data that can be cross-referenced with existing research, 1942 battlefield accounts and maps to achieve a far higher level of accuracy than has ever previously been attainable.
-With support from Linke & Linke, Army researchers have been able to re-visualise and re-interpret case-files to close-in on Australian soldiers who have lain buried in unmarked graves for 75 years.
+The introduction of LIDAR technology removed a significant impediment to locating human remains in Papua New Guinea, transforming battlefield analysis for the Army and giving UWC-A researchers access to new data that can be cross-referenced with existing research, 1942 battlefield accounts and maps to achieve a far higher level of accuracy than has ever previously been attainable.
+With support from Linke & Linke Surveys, Army researchers have been able to re-visualise and re-interpret case-files to close-in on Australian soldiers who have laid buried in unmarked graves for 75 years.